SkyblockClient/SkyblockClient-REPO/files/guides/packages/gui.md

 - Chatting (Author: W-OVERFLOW)
 - RewardClaim (Author: ThatGravyBoat)
 - Report+ (Author: ThatGravyBoat)
+- Controlling (Author: Jaredlll08)

 ## What do the mods do?

 ### Custom Main Menu

 A mod which allows you to modify the main menu using a json file, you can modify the content / position of pretty much everything the vanilla menu contains.
-In addition you can also add new stuff to your menu like a slideshow, web links or completely new sub menus
+In addition you can also add new stuff to your menu like a slideshow, web links or completely new sub menus.

 ### Smooth Scrolling Everywhere

 A mod which adds smooth scrolling to every vanilla list.
-Which includes smooth scrolling with mouse scroll, and the ability the bounce back when over-scroll
+Which includes smooth scrolling with mouse scroll, and the ability the bounce back when over-scroll.

 ### BetterChat

-A mod which adds animated chat messages, option to rescale, reposition chat and gives chat a clear background
+A mod which adds animated chat messages, option to rescale, reposition chat and gives chat a clear background.

 ### Chatting